VTI IPv6 addresses don't get assigned

 ifconfig: ioctl (SIOCAIFADDR): Invalid argument

-Updated by Ben Hughes about 2 years ago
+Updated by Ben Hughes over 2 years ago

 It seems that the

 is_ipaddrv6 function checks for a "/" in the address and if so decides it can't possibly be a v6 address, the PEAR Net_IPv6 module does correctly detect it as an IPv6 address but there this check is in there for compat reasons (not sure why).
 This is why it incorrectly tries to apply a v6 address as a v4 one.
 Also the command to apply it doesn't seem to be correct either.